 This article seeks to call attention to the prevalent principle of godfatherism in Nigerian politics using the recent Ambode vs Sanwo- Olu's Saga as a case study.
 Godfatherism and political conflict are equivalent to mentoring, sponsoring and supporting a particular political aspirant.

-It is important to note that Tinubu, Fashola both did two terms in office.
+It is important to note that Tinubu and Babatunde Fashola stayed for 8 years in office respectively.
 Maybe Fashola did his bidding or not- he did not have any trouble with him going for a second term in office.
-This is not the case for Ambode as he was cornered in the primaries, his godfather Tinubu claimed that he did not follow the Party's ''blueprint''.
+This is not the case for Ambode as he was cornered in the primaries, his godfather Tinubu claimed he did not follow the Party's ''blueprint''.
 What is the party's Blueprint?

-This goes to show that we do have a very long way to go in regard to governance in Nigeria.
+This goes to show that we do have a very long way to go to governance.
 We are operating what is far from democracy if one man can determine who wins or not.
 Tinubu declared a new candidate from Apc, told the party members Sanwo-Olu is the man for the election and they, in turn, did his bidding.

 This is a clarion call for all rational thinkers who are involved in politics to say a big NO to godfatherism in Lagos politics.
 Every man should cast his vote autonomously by so doing, we may have a truly democratic government in Nigeria.